-We may want to start maintaining our own morality, if our children are going to have a chance of being raised in a moral way.
-It stands to reason that the more moral the parent, the more moral the child will be.
+It’s important we start or continue to maintain our own morality, if as parents our children are going to have a chance of being raised in a moral way.
+The more moral the parent, the more moral the child will be.

 Do we take time to consciously think about our moral standing?
-We know what we know, we do what we do; but we often fail to think about how what we do, will impact others in the longer term.
-Perhaps we should consciously think about that more.
+We know what we know, we do what we do, but we often fail to think about how what we do will impact others in the longer term.

-Perhaps, we should also take the time to work things through instead of leaving our parenting to chance, in the hope that our children will come out okay.
-We should be empathetic, compassionate and conciliatory in our approach to problems, whilst incorporating patience and tolerance, whether we’re a parent or not.
+Perhaps, we should take the time to work things through, instead of leaving our parenting to chance in the hope that our children will come out okay.
+We need to be empathetic, compassionate and tolerant and patient in our approach to problems.

-The right influences go a long way to help build the foundations for any child later in life.
-It’s not just down to the parents, but influences must be uniform, across the board.
+The right influences go a long way to help build the foundations for all children.
+It’s not just down to the parents, but influences must be uniform and across the board.
 We should want to guide in a way that helps serve children better.
-Not only will it go some way to helping children, but it will also make us better people.